 Source: Reserve Bank of India, 2022, Reserve Bank of India

-The studies prove the development of digital payments in the BRICS countries to be driven by technological advances, as well as keep costs and mobile payments, and policies of government.
-The number of mobile payment users has grown strongly where there are large populations on the rights of websites like WeChat Pay, AliPay, Paytm, and M-Pesa.
-The insufficiency of infrastructure in rural areas and the problem of cybersecurity, along with the low degree of digital literacy, is, however, a challenge.
-Massive projects launched by the government, such as UPI in India and QRs payments in Brazil, have worked to expand the enjoyment of digital payments especially by the rural and underserved groups.
-Despite these challenges, the shift towards digital payments continues to gain than traction and this has created a significant opportunity towards the realization of financial inclusion in developing economies.
+The studies prove the development of digital payments in the BRICS countries to be driven by technological advances, as well as keeping costs and mobile payments, and policies of the government.
+The number of mobile payment users has grown strongly where there are large populations on the right of websites like WeChat Pay, AliPay, Paytm, and M-Pesa.
+The insufficiency of infrastructure in rural areas and the problem of cybersecurity, along with the low degree of digital literacy, are, however, a challenges.
+Massive projects launched by the government, such as UPI in India and QRs payments in Brazil, have worked to expand the enjoyment of digital payments, especially by the rural and underserved groups.
+Despite these challenges, the shift towards digital payments continues to gain traction, and this has created a significant opportunity towards the realisation of financial inclusion in developing economies.

 6. Conclusion

 This research highlights how policies by the government, technological innovation, and financial access programs have a huge bearing on the development of digital payment in the BRICS countries.
 The fast development of mobile payment systems, including WeChat Pay, AliPay, Paytm, and M-Pesa, has transformed the financial ecosystem and allowed millions of people who were not using banks before to obtain access to financial services.
-The initiatives introduced by governments like Digital India and Fintech policies in China have played a crucial role in developing the required regulatory framework and infrastructure to support growth, in China, mobile payment transactions hit $58 trillion in 2021, and INR 56 lakh crore in India in FY 2022 with government support.
+The initiatives introduced by governments like Digital India and Fintech policies in China have played a crucial role in developing the required regulatory framework and infrastructure to support growth.
+In China, mobile payment transactions hit $58 trillion in 2021, and INR 56 lakh crore in India in FY 2022 with government support.
 Nevertheless, the broader usage of digital payments is still hampered by the inability to address the obstacles of cybersecurity, the poor level of digital literacy, and a lack of infrastructure in the countryside.
-Although the digital payments environment has been thriving in cities and metropolitan regions, rural areas struggle because of lack of internet and penetration on mobile phones.
-Even with these challenges, the research paper outlines how digital payment may be instrumental in financial inclusion of unserved communities as programs such as M-Pesa in South Africa have become accessible to 12M unbanked people.
-The results highlight the importance of further investments in digital literacy, cybersecurity, and infrastructure development, as well as partnering governments, fintech companies, and financial institutions in order to make digital payment systems more accessible and inclusive in BRICS countries.
+Although the digital payments environment has been thriving in cities and metropolitan regions, rural areas struggle because of a lack of internet and penetration on mobile phone.
+Even with these challenges, the research paper outlines how digital payment may be instrumental in the financial inclusion of unserved communities, as programs such as M-Pesa in South Africa have become accessible to 12M unbanked people.
+The results highlight the importance of further investments in digital literacy, cybersecurity, and infrastructure development, as well as partnering with governments, fintech companies, and financial institutions in order to make digital payment systems more accessible and inclusive in BRICS countries.

 7. Recommendations